1. What is the definition of ‘compliance’? ‘Compliance’ is the situation where an organization meets all its obligations and commitments.

 Global compliance is of crucial importance to firms operating across borders.
-In this article, we explain what global compliance is, why it matters, and how you can best manage it when joining the global marketplace.
+In this article, we explain what global compliance is, why it matters, and what you can do to ensure you remain globally compliant when joining the global marketplace.

-‘Global compliance’ means the position or goal of an organization in following the laws, regulations, rules and standards that apply to that organization across the globe.
+‘Global compliance’ is the situation where an organization follows all the laws, regulations, rules and standards that apply to that organization across the globe.
 The meaning of global compliance is captured in the two distinct elements set out below.

-It is increasingly common for ambitious companies to expand their business across jurisdictions.
+- It is increasingly common for ambitious companies to expand their business across jurisdictions.
 Within a country or state, this means compliance with the laws and rules that apply there: It is required that businesses comply with the employment, payment, anti-corruption and commercial laws that apply in that country.
-We consider various examples of this type of global compliance in significant detail below under the heading ‘Which global compliance rules exist in every country?’.
+We consider various examples of this type of global compliance in significant detail below under the heading ‘Which compliance rules apply in most countries?’

-Some rules that apply to businesses apply not just within one country or state/province/territory, but across international borders.
+- Some rules that apply to businesses apply not just within one country or state/province/territory, but across international borders.
 For example, data protection and financial payment rules often apply across borders.
-We explain these in greater detail below under the heading ‘Which rules apply to companies across international borders?’.
+We explain these in greater detail below under the heading ‘Which rules are global compliance rules?’

 While laws differ substantially in different countries and jurisdictions, there are also commonalities across the world.
 We consider some of the most crucial compliance areas that may affect your international expansion below.

-In most jurisdictions (though not all – see, for example, Hong Kong), employers must withhold payroll taxes on behalf of their employees, and remit them to the tax authorities.
+In most jurisdictions (though not all – see, for example, Hong Kong), employers must withhold employee income taxes on behalf of their employees, and remit them to the tax authorities.

 Corporate or company taxes, in light of the OECD model tax convention, apply to any business that has a ‘permanent establishment‘ in a given jurisdiction: That is, a fixed place of business where the company ‘carries out’ its business activities.